 To register a published motion picture, the applicant should submit one complete copy of the work as published, together with a separate written description of the work.
-See .
+See 37 C.F.R. § 202.20(c)(2)(ii).

 The specific nature of the copy that should be submitted varies depending on whether the work was published in the United States or in a foreign country.
 These requirements are discussed below in Sections 1509.2(F)(2)(a) and 1509.2(F)(2)(b).